-MITIGATION MEASURE WHEN COMPLIANCE VERIFIED BY A B C D E Щ Cultural Resources (continued): CUL-1 (continued from previous page) [see previous [see previous recommended to the Lead Agency.
-Appropriate measures for significant resources could include avoidance or capping, incorporation of the site in green space, parks, or open space, or data recovery excavations of the finds. page/ pagej No further grading shall occur in the area of the discovery until the Lead Agency approves the measures to protect these Any historical artifacts recovered as a result of mitigation shall be Đ provided to a City-approved institution or person who is capable of providing long-germ preservation to allow future scientific study.
-Verification comments: CUL-2: Subsequent to a preliminary City review of the project Prior to DARM × grading plans, if there is evidence that a project will include excavation or construction activities within previously undisturbed soils, a field survey and literature search for prehistoric archaeological resources shall be conducted.
-The following procedures shall be followed. of, and during, construction activities ie. If prehistoric resources are not found during either the field survey or literature search, excavation and/or construction activities can commence.
+MITIGATION MEASURE WHEN COMPLIANCE VERIFIED BY A B C D E F Cultural Resources (continued): CUL-1 (continued from previous page) [see previous [see previous recommended to the Lead Agency.
+Appropriate measures for significant resources could include avoidance or capping, incorporation of the site in green space, parks, or open space, or data recovery excavations of the finds. page/ [aĝed No further grading shall occur in the area of the discovery until the Lead Agency approves the measures to protect these Any historical artifacts recovered as a result of mitigation shall be provided to a City-approved institution or person who is Verification comments: CUL-2: Subsequent to a preliminary City review of the project Prigarading plans, if there is evidence that a project will include col Prior to commencement DARM × of, and during, construction activities If prehistoric resources are not found during either the field survey or literature search, excavation and/or construction activities can commence.
 In the event that buried prehistoric (continued on next page)